 I’m sharing this because Lauren is primarily a wedding photographer.
 If you haven’t worked with a wedding photographer since back in the day, you should know that things have changed.
 You pay a photography fee and for that you receive digital copies of the photos.
 It is so much better than having to go through proofs, trying to decide which ones you are really going to want for th long run, and then ordering prints of them.
 With the digital images you can print what you want to, when you want to.
 What works for weddings, also works for family photos.

 In other news, Lorna’s parents are moving from their house of many years in Bonham, TX, to Sherman.
 Steve and Chris and Michael, Lorna’s brother, have moved a lot of stuff already.
 The final day of moving is tomorrow.
 I’m on for helping to unpack in the new space.
 It’s going to be nice to have Judy and Kelly close—especially for the kids.
 Our communal grandchildren love us all and I can happily say that we are not competitive grandparents.

-I'm going to spend the rest of today sewing while Jeff and Celia are out and about.
+I’m going to spend the rest of today sewing.
 I have been making progress and hope to be able so show little bits soon!